Ready to dive into everything that Bali has to offer?

 - Fly to Surabaya and explore the epic Mount Bromo

 What would you add to our Bali Guide?
 What experiences have you loved on the island?
-Tell us in the comments!
+Tell us about your own solo Bali itinerary in the comments below!

 READ MORE INDONESIA/TRAVEL POSTS